omise/omise-ios/README.md

 ## Setup

-Omise-iOS-Swift is available through [CocoaPods].
+Omise-iOS is available through [CocoaPods].
 To install it, simply add the following line to your `Podfile`:

     pod 'omise-ios', '~> 1.0'